Case Studies

 Denied Indemnity

 A client faced a lawsuit, filed by a former business partner.
 The partner was requesting a substantial settlement because he claimed that the Parker, Smith & Feek client raided the partner’s employees putting his business out of operation.
-The client tried to access the Directors and Officers (D & O) insurance coverage, but the insurance carrier declined because of breach of contract and denied indemnity.

 Read more